The Era of Customer Service

 As a service agent, no matter how angry, upset, or rude the customer is being, you can not retaliate.
 You are in a position of service and it is your job to provide that service with as much neutrality/friendliness as you can muster.

 The service industry wasn’t going to be peaches and crème, you knew this, and retaliation and attitude reflection will only make the situation worse; you could also get fired.

 As a Customer

-As a customer, you have different responsibilities.
+As a customer, you have different responsibilities towards customer service experience.
 If you feel a service agent is being provokingly rude or unhelpful, it is your duty to remain calm and ask to speak to a supervisor.
 An alternative is to call back and get hold of a different representative.